shekup/springbootdemo/README.md

 To package and run the application commands are simple -
 1. Download the source code.
 2. Install maven on your local machine.
 On CMD check "mvn -v" to confirm maven is installed.
-3. Go to the path ..\springbootdemo
+3. Go to the path ..springbootdemo (The folder that has all the code)
 4. run command mvnw clean package (This command will create the package)
 5. run command mvnw spring-boot:run (This command will run the application)
 6. Go to browser and test - http://localhost:8080/

+You can notice a target folder is created and inside is the generated jar (package).
+One can run application directly by running the jar file Go to path springbootdemo/target and run command -> java -jar springbootdemo-0.0.1-SNAPSHOT.jar
+(Indeed you might get errors while directly running the jar file)